KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 The `temporal_bound[*]`, `tb_*`, and `sb_*` are run-time configurable.
 The number of the temporal loops and `sb_*` is design-time configurable.

-The affine address generation is the working principle of the SNAX streamer.
+The strided address generation is the working principle of the SNAX streamer.
 With this, we can flexibly access data in various places of the memory.

 # Streamer Microarchitecture